molecule/SewableCircuits/README.md

-Email me directly for help or feedback! molecule@berkeley.edu
+Email me directly for help or feedback! molecule [at] berkeley [dot] edu Or find me on Twitter: [at] fakepaperclips

 # SewableCircuits